honeycombio/buildevents/README.md

 `buildevents` is invoked with one of three modes, `build`, `step`, and `cmd`.
 * The `build` mode sends the root span for the entire build.
 It should be called when the build finishes and records the duration of the entire build.
 It emits a URL pointing to the generated trace in Honeycomb to STDOUT.
 * The `step` mode represents a block of related commands.
 In Travis-CI, this is one of `install`, `before_script`, `script`, and so on.
 In CircleCI, this most closely maps to a single job.
 It should be run at the end of the step.
 * The `cmd` mode invokes an individual command that is part of the build, such as running DB migrations or running a specific test suite.
 It must be able to be expressed as a single shell command - either a process like `go test` or a shell script.
 The command to run is the final argument to `buildevents` and will be launched via `bash -c` using `exec`.
+You can specify an alternate shell using the `-s/--shell` flag but it must support the the `-c` flag.

 ## build